-After considering the impact of COVID-19 for the next 12 months and the effect of BREXIT on the Company, these financial statements have been prepared on a going concern basis, which assumes that the Company will continue in existence for the foreseeable future.
+After also considering the impact of COVID-19, the impact of BREXIT, projected shareholders equity, Business plan and cash flow forecast of the Company for the next 12 months these financial statements have been prepared on a going concern basis, which assumes that the Company will continue in existence for the foreseeable future.
 Moreover, the Company's immediate parent has confirmed in writing its commitment to continue providing financial support to the Company for at least a period of 12 months from the date of approval of the Company's financial statements, so as to enable the Company to meet its liabilities as and when they fall due and to adequately meet the regulatory solvency capital requirement.